Paramanga Ernest Yonli: Implementation of the Global Public Administration Reform (RGAP)

-Institutionalisation of social dialogue
+Institutionalization of social dialogue

-To further cement the public administration reform, Yonli implemented a permanent consultation framework between trade union organisations and the government.
-This government-trade union meeting was to become institutionalised from 2000 when Yonli became the Burkinabé head of government.
-These now annual meetings allow the two sides to examine on a yearly basis the negotiating platform of trade union organisations on the one hand, and government actions aimed at the promotion and optimisation of the reform's content on the other.
-The institutionalisation of these meetings has helped reduce labour conflicts as much as possible, and to instil trust between the government and workers’ unions, both of which have shored up social stability which is a pre-requisite for the harmonious development of a nascent democracy.
+To further cement the public administration reform, Yonli implemented a permanent consultation framework between trade union organizations and the government.
+This government-trade union meeting was to become institutionalized in 2000 when Yonli became the Burkinabé head of government.
+These now annual meetings allow the two sides to examine on a yearly basis the negotiating platform of trade union organizations on the one hand, and government actions aimed at the promotion and optimization of the reform's content on the other.
+The institutionalization of these meetings has helped reduce labour conflicts as much as possible, and to instil trust between the government and workers’ unions, both of which have shored up social stability which is a pre-requisite for the harmonious development of a nascent democracy.

-Institutionalisation of government-private sector dialogue
+Institutionalization of government-private sector dialogue

-In July 2001, in Bobo Dioulasso, Yonli decided in agreement with the business world, to institutionalise exchanges between the government and the entire private sector.
+In July 2001, in Bobo Dioulasso, Yonli decided in agreement with the business world, to institutionalize exchanges between the government and the entire private sector.
 Welcomed by the Chamber of Commerce and development partners, this meeting which is held yearly in the economic capital allows countries to share their economic and social achievements over the past year, gauge the extent of challenges faced and forecast for the year ahead.
 This meeting, which still takes place today, has become a key tool for economic governance in Burkina Faso, because it allows the government to make their interventions in the economic sector more targeted, in line with medium and long-term economic planning benchmarks.